karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 - **Gen 0 Size**:  The number of bytes for Gen 0 GC.
 - **Gen 1 GC Count**: The number of times GC has occurred for Gen 1 per update interval.
 - **Gen 1 Size**:  The number of bytes for Gen 1 GC.
-- **Gen 2 GC Count**: Number of Gen 2 GCs between update intervals
+- **Gen 2 GC Count**: The number of times GC has occurred for Gen 2 per update interval.
-- **Gen 2 Size**:  The number of times GC has occurred for Gen 2 per update interval.
+- **Gen 2 Size**:  The number of bytes for Gen 2 GC.
 - **IL Bytes Jitted**: The total size of ILs that are JIT-compiled, in bytes.
-- **LOH Size**: The number of bytes for the large object heap.
+- **LOH Size**: The number of bytes for the Large Object Heap.
 - **Monitor Lock Contention Count**: The number of times there was contention when trying to take the monitor's lock.
 - **Number of Active Timers**: The number of Timer instances that are currently active.
 - **Number of Assemblies Loaded**: The number of Assembly instances loaded into a process at a point in time.